HEX Minutes 10/24/2024October 24, 2024

 MS. EMBLIDGE: And I --

-HEARING EXAMINER DICKMAN: My number's probably
+HEARING EXAMINER DICKMAN: My number's probably lower than yours.

 MS. EMBLIDGE: Well, we might talk about that later, but --